 Oral vs Injectable — How Delivery Works

-There is already an FDA-approved oral GLP-1 pill for weight loss — the Wegovy pill (oral semaglutide), approved December 2025.
-A second oral option with no food restrictions (orforglipron) is in the pipeline.
-Here is how the two delivery approaches differ, and why oral delivery took so long.
+There are now two FDA-approved oral GLP-1 pills for weight loss — the Wegovy pill (oral semaglutide, December 2025) and Foundayo (orforglipron, April 2026) with no food restrictions.
+Here is how oral and injectable delivery differ, and why oral options took so long to develop.

 Quick read · 5 min